FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 This isn't something your little one has any control over, and if he wees when he's scared, getting mad at him is only going to make matters worse.

-Luckily, there are ways to deal with it and to help him overcome his worries..... check out my Dog Submissive Urination page to learn more.
+Luckily, there are ways to handle this anxiety related puppy behavior, check out my Dog Submissive Urination page to learn more.

-But although this behavior is understandable it can be dangerous and needs to be dealt with firmly, and while your pup is still small and eager to please.
+But although this behavior is understandable it can be dangerous and needs to be dealt with while your pup is still small and eager to please.

 Guarding food and possessions however, is just as common in young puppies as in older pups or adult dogs.